NHOQA/TD-XPAH-HaLow-Mesh/README.md

 - Max range comes on suddenly. not many packet drops or extended ping times before just cutting out completely. and that distance is pretty repeatable, i could go back and forth across it pretty repeatably with the second yellow marker at ~220m where connection would get problematic and the red marker at 225m being a pretty hard cutoff every time.

   Previous range testing seems to show ~100m between individual nodes when both are carried at ground level through the same terrain.
-  LoS reception is at least 500m, I had a cutout there on only long LoS test, but 50/50 was terrain issue.
+  LoS reception for ground based nodes is at least 500m, I had a cutout there on only long LoS test, but 50/50 was terrain issue.
 Not bad for 21 dbm

 Notes as of 2/2/24 <br>
 - For this current version, do not plug in EUD until after Pi has booted.
 I usually wait a minute or so before plugging in.
 Seems to be some kind of issue with the EUD picking up an IP quickly if it start plugged in. <br>